Posted: July 24, 2023

-LIFT is able to offer a cash award for the 2022 grant thanks to donations made in the memory of Mara Da Costa Reis throughout this year.
+Upon its return, LIFT was able to offer a cash award alongside the in-kind credits thanks to donations made in the memory of Mara Da Costa Reis Fund.
 Mara was a young actor, writer and filmmaker who unexpectedly passed in February 2021.
 Since then LIFT has stewarded over $10,000 in donations made in her name.

 How to apply

-1. If you are currently a non-member, please complete the register and pay for the General Membership by Friday, March 18, 2022 at 10:00am ET
+2. If you are not currently a member, please complete the application form and pay for General Level membership via the online portal by 5:00pm ET on Friday, September 15, 2023.

-If you have any questions regarding membership status or the application, feel free to email Deputy Director Renata Mohamed at firstname.lastname@example.org with the subject heading: LIFT Production and Post-Production Support Grant 2022
+If you have any questions regarding the application, feel free to email Development Coordinator Cayley James at email@example.com with the subject heading: LIFT Production and Post-Production Support Grant 2023

 2. First time filmmakers and students, over the age of 18, may apply.
 This Grant is not designed to support student projects that are deemed as classwork.
 This includes Thesis film projects.
-If you are a student, please provide a letter from an advisor/instructor confirming this is an extra-curricular project.
+If you are a student, please provide a letter from an advisor and/or instructor confirming this is an extra-curricular project.

-3. Previous grant recipients are eligible to apply.
+4. Previous grant recipients are eligible to apply.
 Anyone who has previously received a Production and Post-Production Support Grant must have completed their previous project, submitted final reports and final copies of the work to LIFT and/or waived the grant for projects not completed before they can apply for a new project.
-Final reports for previous projects must be submitted by Friday, September 1, 2023 to allow time to be approved BEFORE the 2022 deadline.
+IMPORTANT: Final reports for previous projects must be submitted by Friday, September 1, 2023 to allow time to be approved BEFORE the 2023 deadline.